Preparing Your Child for a Hospital Stay

 Being hospitalized can feel disorienting.
 Children may feel disconnected from their "real" self, and they may feel stressed by being in a new space and having less control than usual.

-Making room signs can be a great way for children to take ownership over their space, and the convey important information to their care teams.
+Making room signs can be a great way for children to take ownership over their space, and to convey important information to their care teams.
 Parents and providers can help children to make room signs before they are admitted to the hospital.

 Using words and pictures, these signs can include:

-• An introduction to the child: their name, family members, interests, pets, home, friends
+An introduction to the child: their name, family members, interests, pets, home, friends

-• Notes about the child's preferences for communication, touch, sensory experiences
+Notes about the child's preferences for communication, touch, sensory experiences

-• Important information about meeting the child's behavioral and mental health needs
+Important information about meeting the child's behavioral and mental health needs

 Plan a fun activity for later